-GRACE-FO, scheduled for launch by 2018, will continue the work of tracking Earth's water movement to monitor changes in underground water storage, the amount of water in large lakes and rivers, soil moisture, ice sheets and glaciers, and sea level caused by the addition of water to the ocean.
+Launched on May 22, 2018, GRACE-FO continues the work of tracking Earth's water movement to monitor changes in underground water storage, the amount of water in large lakes and rivers, soil moisture, ice sheets and glaciers, and sea level caused by the addition of water to the ocean.
 These discoveries provide a unique view of Earth's climate and have far-reaching benefits to society and the world's population.

 All About the Gap

-GRACE-FO raw data will be a series of measurements showing how far apart two satellites are.
-The twin GRACE satellites follow each other in orbit around the Earth, separated by about 137 miles (220 km).
+GRACE-FO raw data is a series of measurements showing how far apart two satellites are.
+The twin GRACE-FO satellites follow each other in orbit around the Earth, separated by about 137 miles (220 km).
 They constantly send microwave signals to each other to measure the distance between them.

-On a more sophisticated level, GRACE measures gravity, the force that anchors us to the planet.
+From distance measurements between the two satellites, GRACE data can be used to estimate Earth's gravity field, the force that anchors us to the planet.
 Gravity is the attraction between two objects.
 Its strength varies depending on how much mass those objects have and how far apart they are.

 Microwaves, Lasers and the Future